rancher/docs/content/os/v1.x/en/installation/configuration/docker/_index.md

 ...
 disabled volume-efs
 disabled volume-nfs
-enabled  dind1
+enabled  otheruserdockername
 ```

-To make the dind1 service running, can use:
+You can use `ros service up` to start the Other User Docker service.

 ```
-$ ros service up dind1
+$ ros service up otheruserdockername
 ```

-After the OUD service is started, you can interact with it as if they were using the docker command.
+After the Other User Docker service is running, you can interact with it just like you can use the built-in User Docker.
+You would need to append `-<SERVICE_NAME>` to `docker`.

 ```
-$ docker-dind1 ps -a
+$ docker-otheruserdockername ps -a
 ```

-#### SSH into OUD container
+#### SSH into the Other User Docker container

-You can specify an external ssh port with `--ssh-port`, and ssh keys with `--authorized-keys`.
-Both of them are optional.
+When creating the Other User Docker, you can set an external SSH port so you can SSH into the Other User Docker container in System Docker.
+By using `--ssh-port` and adding ssh keys with `--authorized-keys`, you can set up this optional SSH port.

 ```
-$ ros engine create  -h
+$ ros engine create  --help
 ...
 ...
 OPTIONS: